3L0C/wk/README.md

 any explanation.
 Let's fix that.

 ```
-interpolation -> '%(' ( chord_metadata | user_variable ) ')' ;
+interpolation -> '%(' ( chord_metadata | arg_position | user_variable ) ')' ;
 ```

-The basic syntax for an interpolation begins with a `%(` delimiter followed by either a chord metadata identifier or a user variable name, and closing parenthesis (`)`).
+The basic syntax for an interpolation begins with a `%(` delimiter followed by a chord metadata identifier, argument position, or user variable name, and closing parenthesis (`)`).

-There are two types of interpolations with different scopes:
+There are three types of interpolations with different
+scopes:

 **Chord Metadata Interpolations** - Built-in identifiers that provide access to metadata about the current chord.
 These are only valid in descriptions and commands.

+**Argument Position Interpolations** - Positional references to values defined with the `+args` flag.
+These are only valid in descriptions and commands where `+args` is defined.

 **User Variable Interpolations** - User-defined variables created with the `:var` preprocessor macro.
 These can be